skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The remaining two leaders distrusted one another, and accused each other many times of various plots and schemes.
-Lorman at last rallied many humans to his side, and tried to wrest control of the Citadel from Allidia.
+Lorman at last rallied many humans to his side, and tried to wrest control of the Citadel from Alidia.
 He caught her unawares, and used many strange magics against her.
 She survived his ambush, but was blinded in the attack.
 Her own forces rallied.
 Yet another war was fought.
 Lorman was defeated and fled north with his followers, where his family still